ishikasaxena/scrabble-ai/README.md

 # scrabble-ai
 ## Python Implementation of Word Game Scrabble with AI and Multiplayer Options <br/>
 ### Project Description <br/>
-A Python implementation of the word game Scrabble (product of Hasbro, Inc.) with two modes: Two-Player Mode and AI Mode.
+A Python implementation of the word game Scrabble (product of Hasbro, Inc.) with two modes (Two-Player Mode and AI Mode) and a GUI.
 #### Two-Player Mode
 Each player has their own rack of 7 randomly generated letters and must form a word on the board that is both in the dictionary and has a valid location (placed words must be connected/adjacent to other words!). <br/>
 Each letter has a corresponding point value.
 The game ends when the bag of letters runs out of tiles.
 The player who wins when this occurs is the player with more points.